-Small warbler, 4” long.
-Wags or pumps tail.
-Yellow face with black line through eye, yellow patch below eye bordered by black, yellow underparts, black streaks on sides, olive green back with chestnut streaks, two white or yellowish wing bars.
+A small warbler.
+Yellow face with black eye line, yellow patch below eye, yellow underparts, black streaks on sides, olive green back with chestnut streaks, two white or yellowish wing bars.

 Not found in prairies but in open shrubby areas.

-Constructs well-concealed cup in trees or shrubs, usually 2 to 3 feet above the ground.
+Nest is a well-concealed cup in a tree or shrub, usually 2 to 3 feet above the ground.
 Eggs are whitish with brown marks.
 Clutch size – 3 to 5 eggs.